MAL103/To-The-Point/README.md

 ### App
 router\
 conditional rendering depending on whether there is a currentUserId (active user session)

+## 3rd party component
+We have implemented the remarkjs react-markdown component, which renders the markdown we receive from the API into a user friendly format.
+This is seen on the history page and when a summary is generated.

 # Getting Started with Create React App